At the Polls, the Vote’s in Your Court

 • Red Checkmark

-If no candidate receives a majority of the vote, they will appear on the ballot in the general election
+If no candidate receives a majority of the vote, the two candidates with the most votes will appear on the ballot in the general election

 • Red Checkmark